 If you like connecting with people on an individual level and would enjoy helping individuals with disabilities engage in activities that are meaningful to them, the field of occupational therapy (OT) could be a good fit for you.
 Occupational therapists work with individuals of all ages, from the neonatal ICU through old age, to help them gain and retain independence in daily activities.
 The pre-occupational therapy advising program at UMHB is designed to help students who plan to pursue a career in occupational therapy by providing them with information and the support they need as they prepare for and apply to graduate programs in occupational therapy.

 Students wishing to pursue a career in OT may major in any field of study, as long as they also complete the required foundational courses in biology, anatomy, physiology, psychology, and others as required by individual graduate programs.
-However, UMHB has two preferred routes to prepare students for admission to an OT graduate program: the Bachelor of Science in Health Science degree and the Bachelor of Science in Psychology for Pre-Health Professions.
+However, UMHB has two preferred routes to prepare students for admission to an OT graduate program: the Bachelor of Science in Health Science degree and the Bachelor of Science in Psychology, Pre-OT Track.
 Offered through the School of Exercise and Sport Science, the Health Science curriculum combines required prerequisite courses with the academic rigor required to succeed in an occupational therapy program at the master’s or doctoral level.
 Similarly, the Psychology for Health Professions track prepares students who have special interest in the psychological aspects of rehabilitation for entry to competitive professional programs.
 UMHB’s pre-OT advisors are equipped to help you tailor your studies to your particular interests and navigate your way through the application process, whether you choose to major in Health Science, Psychology, or choose a different major such as Biology or Chemistry as your starting point toward a career in occupational therapy.

 How long does it take to become an occupational therapist?